siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/overview.md

 ## History

+### Version 3.0.25

+* Upgraded plugin to support ASOC API version from V2 to V4, as V2 API are deprecated by ASOC

 ### Version 3.0.19

 * The older versions of ASoC plug-in was not reporting critical issues.
 The issue is fixed.